Nexmo/station/_documentation/en/redact/overview.md

   </tr>
   <tr>
     <th>PII</th>
-    <td>PII includes the message content and the receiver phone number for outbound messages and sender phone number for inbound messages.<br> The SMS API uses a data pipeline software to transport CDRs to various databases.
-The data pipeline keeps CDRs along with receiver/sender phone number for 7 days.
+    <td>PII includes the message content and the receiver phone number for outbound messages and the sender phone number for inbound messages.<br> The SMS API uses a data pipeline software to transport CDRs to various databases.
+The data pipeline keeps CDRs along with the receiver/sender phone number for 7 days.
 Thus, besides server logs and the long-term storage of CDRs, PII is also stored in the data pipeline logs</td>
   </tr>
   <tr>
     <th>Supported Auto-redact type</th>